vulkomilev/oumi/docs/user_guides/evaluate/leaderboards.md

 ```

 A few things to pay attention to:

 - **GPQA Gating**.
 Access to GPQA is restricted through gating mechanisms, to minimize the risk of data contamination.
 Before running the leaderboard evaluation, you must first log in to HuggingFace and accept the [terms of use for QPQA](https://huggingface.co/datasets/Idavidrein/gpqa).
 In addition, you need to authenticate on the Hub using HuggingFace's [User Access Token](https://huggingface.co/docs/hub/security-tokens#user-access-tokens) when launching the evaluation job.
 You can do so either by setting the environmental HuggingFace token variable [HF_TOKEN](https://huggingface.co/docs/huggingface_hub/en/package_reference/environment_variables#hftoken) or by storing its value at [HF_TOKEN_PATH](https://huggingface.co/docs/huggingface_hub/en/package_reference/environment_variables#hftokenpath) (default location is `~/.cache/huggingface/token`).
 - **Dependencies**.
 This leaderboard (specifically the `IFEval` and `MATH` benchmarks) requires specific packages to be deployed to function correctly.
-You can either install all Oumi evaluation packages with `pip install -e '.[evaluation]'`, or explore the required packages for each benchmark at {gh}`src/oumi/evaluation/platform_prerequisites.py` and only install the packages needed for your specific case.
+You can either install all Oumi evaluation packages with `pip install oumi[evaluation]`, or explore the required packages for each benchmark at {gh}`src/oumi/evaluation/platform_prerequisites.py` and only install the packages needed for your specific case.

 ## HuggingFace Leaderboard V1